Empathy VS. Authoritarianism: Striking A Balance In Effective Leadership

 Recognising your employees' contributions is a cornerstone of empathetic leadership.
 While words of appreciation are important, meaningful gestures can make a lasting impact.
 Consider small acts like handwritten thank-you notes, celebrating work anniversaries, or organising team lunches to show your appreciation.

 Furthermore, publicly acknowledging and praising employees for their accomplishments can boost morale and create a positive work culture.
-It demonstrates that you value their efforts and encourages them to continue excelling.
+It demonstrates that you value their efforts and encourage them to continue excelling.

 4. Be Approachable and Available

 Empathetic leaders create an open-door policy where employees feel comfortable approaching them with questions, concerns, or ideas.
-Ensure that your team knows they can reach out to you without fear of judgement or retribution.
+Ensure your team knows they can reach out to you without fear of judgment or retribution.

 By making yourself available, you encourage honest and transparent communication.
 When employees know they can share their thoughts without hesitation, it can lead to innovative ideas and problem-solving.